PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * More Security Tools for various range of Devices needed.
-* The European Computer Driving Licence (ECDL) should help to know more about Devices and how to use them Safely.
-Citizens should get backup from Country Government, so more Citizens would have easier access and would know how to operate during extreme Events and Incidents.
+* The European Computer Driving Licence (ECDL) could educate to know more about Devices and how to use them Safely.
+Citizens could get support by Country's Government, so more Citizens would have easier access and would know how to operate during extreme Events and Incidents.
 * Paying reasonable Price for Security tools and legal Operating Systems would be the option to keep better Safety.
 Some Linux Operating Systems are Free of Charge, but needs to be learned how to be used Safely.
 * Need to have common sense in Actions You do.
 ```